suuelee/druber-responsive/README.md

     navbarLinks.classList.toggle('active')
 })
 ```
-Although this is a very simple example of making a website responsive, these are the principles that one could use for any given website.

 ## Challenges to consider

-    There are many challenges to consider:
+The above is a simplified solution to this issue, and there are many other factors that are worth considering:

 - Prioritization:
 - Performance:
 - Accessibility:
 - Modularity
 - Testing
 - Design/UI: prototypes, user testing, accessibility
 - Optimization

-## What *should* the Druber team have done?
+## What *should* the DRUBER team have done?

-    Straight off the bat, the Druber team should have written mobile styles first, then consider more complex, desktop specific styles.
-Before developing anything, our team should have prototyped early on, created components, and discussed how they can be reassembled for different screen sizes.
-This would have been much more efficient as we would not have had to go back to make modifications.

-## Future considerations
+If we could go back in time, the DRUBER team should have first prioritized mobile design, then worked our way up to more complex, desktop screen sizes.
+Mobile-first design (also known as progressive advancement) is effective for a few reasons.
+Firstly, it will naturally force developers/designers to understand and identify the most necessary and key elements of a website, without the added fluff.
+Prioritzing these essential sections and making sure they are properly displayed is vital.
+Once we have mobile nailed down, we can play around as we expand the design and functionality to account for desktop.